-History of Da Nang railway station and the North-South line
+The history of Da Nang railway station

 Main station, passenger lounge, and platforms